Contemporary Design - Design, Master of Arts (Art and Design)

 Internationalisation

 Upon joining Aalto University, students are joining an international community of competent, creative, and responsible individuals.
 15 % of the students and 40 % of the faculty in the University come from across the world, bridging students with the global design network.
 The School of Arts, Design and Architecture has strong connections to other leading design schools and universities across the globe.
 Students are encouraged to apply for internships and exchange studies as well as gain experience by taking part in international competitions, exhibitions, conferences, and trade fairs to further enrich their personal learning path.
-In addition, the Contemporary Design study option provides the opportunity to build design and research relationships with external partners.
+In addition, the Contemporary Design major provides the opportunity to build design and research relationships with external partners.

 Further study opportunities